 The method of making tea to induce labour is a bit different than your usual way of making tea.
 This might take a little longer.
 Here’s what you need to do:

 - Add one tablespoon of a herbal tea powder in a mug.

 - Cover the mug with a saucer to conserve as much heat and steam as possible in the mug.

 - Let the tea steep in hot water for at least 15 minutes.

 - Strain the herb before drinking.

-While some doctors agree that labour inducing varieties of tea do work, some are of the opinion that is all in mind.
-Although tea seems harmless enough, it’s unsafe to induce labour without consulting your doctor or midwife.
-They may guide you to use the best drink for your condition or warn you to against trying it at all.
+Before trying any herbs or herbal teas to induce labour, do consult a doctor.
+While some doctors are of the opinion that some labour inducing varieties of tea may work to bring on the labour, others are of the opinion that they may not work and hence should not be consumed while pregnant.
+Although a herbal tea seems harmless enough, it’s unsafe to drink it to induce labour without consulting your doctor or midwife.
+If you wish to use a herbal tea to bring on th labour, check with your doctor.
+She may guide you to use the best drink for your condition or warn you against trying it at all.